BlackBeanEagles/TechNest-Secured/README.md

 ## Ethics and scope

 Use this project only on **systems you own or are explicitly authorized** to test.
 It is an educational artifact, not a turnkey production storefront.

----

-## Suggested one-liner for resumes or GitHub bio

-> **TechNest** — Full-stack e-commerce demo with JWT sessions in httpOnly cookies, double-submit CSRF, RBAC, parameterized SQL with sort whitelisting, rate limits, account lockout, Helmet CSP, and audit logging—documented with a reproducible security test plan.

-If you want this tailored to a **specific course rubric PDF**, paste the rubric headings and I can align the table IDs (R1, R2, …) to match your instructor’s wording exactly.